LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-having-a-meltdown.md

 God is not out there,

-is right here in everything,
+God is here and everywhere,

-betting for life in possibilities,
+betting for life in randomness

-which lets him experience
+to feel what is like to live

-his own creations.
+in another skin.

 &nbsp;